kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 Most of these projects also balk at the idea of taking contributor license agreements, to say nothing of signed copyright assignments.
 That's both naive and understandable.
-Despite the assumption of some newer open-source developers that sending a pull request on GitHub "automatically" licenses the contribution for distribution on the terms of the project's existing license---what Richard Fontana of Red Hat calls "inbound=outbound"---United States law doesn't recognize any such rule.
+Despite the assumption of some newer open-source developers that sending a pull request on GitHub "automatically" licenses the contribution for distribution on the terms of the project's existing license, United States law doesn't recognize any such rule.
 Strong copyright _protection_, not permissive licensing, is the default.

 To fill the gap between legally effective, well-documented grants of rights in contributions and no paper trail at all, some projects